Ninedeadeyes/Tank-Battle-At-Ghost-Forest/README.md

 All sounds downloaded from https://freesound.org

 To play without python download all files and then click the exe file.

+Special Thanks to Christian Thompson